d3x0r/JSON6/README.md

   - Objects/Strings back-tick quoted strings (no template support, just quotes); Object key names can be unquoted.
   - Strings - generous multiline string definition; all javascript character escapes work. \(\x##, \0###, \u####, \u\{\} \)
   - Numbers - underscore digit separation in numbers, octal and binary formats; all javascript number notations.
-Addtionally support leading 0 to interpret as octal as C, C++ and other languages support.
   - Arrays - empty members
   - Streaming reader interface
   - (Twice the speed of JSON5; subjective)